magic2345/DnD-Lightseeker/Obsidian/Lightseeker/00 Game Details/Game Pitch.md

 	  5. Whispers from behind.
 	  6. Heavy burden.
 - **Band of Misfits.** You are a member of a newly-founded hunter clan.
 You don't know each other very well yet.
 Or... perhaps you do?
 A member has piqued your interest, for better or worse.
 Who is it and why?
 ### Setting Notes
 ##### Pertaining to Hunters
 1. **Altered Body.** Hunters are those who have chosen to embrace corruption and drink a sinister concoction made of mutated ingredients.
 Their initial skills and experiences are obtained from others, not through their own efforts.
 2. **Links of Blood.** Hunters are inducted in a group, their fates tied together as they form a clan.
 Members of a clan are able to resist corruption when they are close to each other.
 Some clans even develop powerful synergistic skills as they become more powerful.
 3. **Dying Lone Wolf.** Hunters who are the last of their clan essentially lost a part of their souls.
 They become prone to madness and insanity.
 Following the hunter tradition, these hunters seek out others to continue the lineage, transferring their knowledge and mentoring a new clan.
 4. **Crazed Monstrosities.** Hunters who have lost their minds to the corruption often become an empty husk.
 Yet, sometimes, they become monstrosities, sources of madness who aimlessly roam the lands.
-Due to this, those in the know would often kill off all members of a hunter clan, or leave at least two alive.
+Due to this, those in the know would often kill off all members of a hunter clan, or leave at least two alive, lest they turn.
 5. **People's Perception.** Some revere hunters as saviors.
 Others are wary of them and their power.
 There are also those that pity hunters and their fate.
 ##### Pertaining to the Town of Maplemoor
-1. **Guildsmen.** Maplemoor is a town that is governed by a consortium of guildmasters.
+1. **Guildsmen.** Maplemoor is governed by a consortium of guildmasters.
 The food grown and livestock reared in the town has less contamination than usual.
-It is unclear why.
+The people thank Minareth, goddess of livestock and fertility, for this blessing.
 2. **Treated as Mercenaries.** Hunters in the town are treated as mercenaries that will do any job for coin.
 Individual perceptions may vary.
 3. **Ambitious Leader.** Garadun, the dwarven leader of Maplemoor, has great ambitions for the town.
 He aims to attract many more people into the town and increase its size, thereby widening its influence.
 ##### Pertaining to the World
 1. **Sources of Life.** Villages and towns form around sources of safe food and water.
 2. **Safe Rations.** After eating safe rations during a period of light activity that lasts more than 6 hours (does not have to be a long rest), you gain 2d4+CON temporary hit points.
-These temporary hit points do not stack and only lasts for a day.
+These temporary hit points do not stack and only lasts for a day, usually until the break of dawn.
 3. **Contamination.** Rations foraged from the wilderness are very likely contaminated.
 They do not grant any temporary hit points.
 A hunter's body is able to somewhat resist contamination.
 	- If a non-hunter consumes contaminated rations, they must make a DC10 (+1 for each day consuming contaminated rations) CON saving throw, or take 2 stacks of exhaustion.
 4. **Precious Knowledge.** The people's average level of knowledge is low.
 There are many that cannot read or write.
-Technology has regressed a few hundred years.
+Technology has regressed.
 5. **Isolated Communities.** Most villages and towns are isolated from each other.
 Only those brave, powerful, or reckless enough are able to journey through the corrupted wilderness.
 ### Homebrew Houserules
 #### 1. Gritty Rest (by House DM)
 - **Short Rest** require at least **30 minutes**
 	- During the rest, PCs may spend any number of hit dice to regain hit points.
 	- If a fire was made and each PC slept for at least 6 hours, they may each roll a d6.
 On a 6, that PC regains hit points equal to 1+CON mod.
-- **Long Rest** require at least **8 hours** in a safe place designated by the GM, typically lodging at a tavern or at a base camp.
+- **Long Rest** require at least **8 hours** in a safe place designated by the DM, typically lodging at a tavern or at a base camp.
 	- Camping in the wilderness or off the side of the road without a base camp is not sufficient.
 	- At least 6 of those hours must be spent sleeping.
 	- After the rest, the PCs regain hit points equal to their **max Hit Die + CON**.